Deploying-Securely/DSRAM/cla.md

 hereunder.

-**Disputes.** This Agreement shall be governed by and construed in accordance with the laws of the State of Delware, United States of America, without giving effect to its principles or rules regarding conflicts of laws, other than such principles directing application of New Hampshire law.
+**Disputes.** This Agreement shall be governed by and construed in accordance with the laws of the State of New Hampshire, United States of America, without giving effect to its principles or rules regarding conflicts of laws, other than such principles directing application of New Hampshire law.
 In the event that any of the provisions of this Agreement shall be held by a court or other tribunal of competent jurisdiction to be unenforceable, the remaining portions hereof shall remain in full force and effect.